pablodecm/phd_thesis/src/106_chapter_6.md

 cannot easily account for those effects, so their inference power is degraded when nuisance parameters are finally taken into account.

-In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly optimises the expected amount of information about the subset of parameters of interest using simulated samples, by explicitly
+In this chapter, we present a new machine learning method to construct non-linear sample summary statistics that directly optimises the expected amount of information about the subset of parameters of interest using simulated samples, by explicitly